7 All-Inclusive Resorts with the Best Food

 Outdoor dining area at Mohonk Mountain House with Lake Mohonk in background

-Mohonk Mountain House is a beloved Victorian castle nestled in a forest a few hours from New York City.
+Historic Mohonk Mountain House is a beloved Victorian castle nestled in a forest a few hours from New York City.
 Outdoor enthusiasts of all ages may cross-country ski, golf, kayak, or hike with the in-house naturalist.
 Time spent in the fresh air builds an appetite and Mohonk serves a cornucopia of locally sourced products to celebrate Hudson Valley bounty.
 Beverages lean local too, with apple cider pressed at nearby farms and beer from neighborhood breweries on tap.

 NO PASSPORT NEEDED: 6 Best Hawaii All-Inclusive Resorts for Families

 Start your day with an eye-opening, all-American breakfast buffet featuring light-as-a-feather waffles served with New York State maple syrup and house-made jams.
 The upscale lunch buffet includes a carving station and hot-from-the-grill sandwiches big enough for Dagwood.
 A multi-course dinner is a sophisticated seated affair that ends with fabulous desserts.
-During summer vacation, dine outside by the lake.
+During summer vacation, you can dine outside by the lake.

 2. Grand Velas Los Cabos